 “When I left the Royal Marines, I was lucky to have my family and my girlfriend there ready to support me.
 But it was on the career side of things that I needed guidance.
 I wanted to take some time to figure out what else was available.
 Just before Covid-19 hit, I got a job cleaning in a hospital to keep things ticking over.

 “Our family have always had dogs.
 We’re currently on our eighth German Shepherd, and I’ve trained our dogs and friends’ dogs too.
-I had a friend who’s very involved with the dog training world, and he linked me up with a contact.
-After that I thought about training to handle detection dogs, but I couldn’t afford the course.
+My first thought when I left the Royal Marines was to go into dog training.
+I also thought about learning to handle detection dogs, but I couldn’t afford the course.

 Support for training

 “My contact encouraged me to register with The Poppy Factory to see what they could do.
-Then Adam, my adviser, stepped in and everything fell into place.
+Then everything fell into place.